sachincse/rag-question-generator/README.md

 1.  **Clone the repository:**
     ```bash
     git clone <your-repo-url>
-    cd rag-question-generator
+    cd rag-question-generator-1
     ```

 2.  **Configure Environment Variables:**
     Create a file named `.env` in the root of the project directory.
-Add your API key to this file:
+Add your API key to this file. **The key must not be in quotes.**
     ```
-    GROQ_API_KEY="gsk_YourSecretKeyGoesHere"
+    GROQ_API_KEY=gsk_YourSecretKeyGoesHere
     ```

 ---